 Although relief through the federal habeas review process is limited, some people do have legitimate grounds for requesting it.
 In many cases, you must pursue other options for relief before you are entitled to a habeas review.
 A criminal lawyer can examine your situation and determine whether seeking federal habeas corpus review would be beneficial for you.

-Grounds for Federal Habeas Corpus Claims
+What are the Grounds for Filing a Federal Habeas Corpus Claim?

 Under 28 U.S.C. § 2254, federal courts can review habeas petitions from people who are incarcerated under state law.
 However, the claim must focus on whether the detention of individuals violates the Constitution, laws, or treaties of the United States.
 More specifically, the state court’s decision must have violated established federal law or relied on an unreasonable interpretation of the facts in the case.

 Federal habeas corpus claims have strict limitations, and many cases do not qualify for this type of relief.
 A federal habeas corpus lawyer in Charleston can judge whether habeas corpus relief is a potential remedy in individual situations.
 Without legal assistance to make this determination, those attempting to pursue this relief on their own may not be successful.